 The Honey Jelly Yoghurt and Cheesecake were pleasant, but safe.
 What really stood out was the Cold Strawberry Soup where strawberries and tomatoes are pureed into a smoothie-like consistency, and given an extra kick with... the unique addition of garlic!
 No worries about your kissabilty level as the pungency of garlic is very subtle.
 Served chilled, this made a most refreshing after-meal treat.

 I was delighted with Chef Mikel's culinary skills and his repertoire of dishes.
-The cuisine of Basque may be one that is unfamiliar, but what I do know is, my palate is highly acceptable to I've tasted.
+The cuisine of Basque may be one that is unfamiliar, but what I do know is, my palate is highly receptive to it from my experience so far.
 This is reason enough to return.

 Thanks to Gastro-Sense, Chef Mikel and Element for their hospitality.